-The configuration of Telosys-CLI is defined in the file
+The Telosys-CLI configuration is defined in the file

 Telosys-CLI comes with its own text editor, but this editor is quite basic and requires a graphical interface (eg GNOME or KDE for Linux).
 So you might prefer to set another text editor.

-Telosys allows you to define a command to launch your favorite text editor : "Visual Source Code", "Atom", "Sublime Text", "Notepad++", etc
+Telosys allows you to define a command to launch your favorite text editor for example "Visual Source Code", "Atom", "Sublime Text", "Notepad++", etc

 The value is the OS command to execute to launch the editor.
 If the executable file is accessible via the "PATH", you can use it as a simple command (without full path).
 Otherwise, you need to find where the editor is installed and use the full path.